 Pros: There’s a lot of functionality you can get from Zoho.
 They’ve built a tool that allows users small and large grow into.

 Cons: As you grow you may find yourself wanting and needing more functionality and similar to Hubspot, you’ll need to purchase add-ons.

-There are so many more options on the market and I can’t list them all here but check out this post if you want to see more options for small businesses.
+There are so many more options on the market.
+We can’t list them all here, but check out this post if you want to see more options for small businesses.

 Other useful sales and marketing tools

 We mentioned MAP, marketing automation platforms previously.
 A marketing tool will automate messaging to customers and track digital engagement.
 This is why you ideally want your CRM and MAP to integrate.
 Cold leads can be pushed to the marketing funnel for nurturing later.
 The MAP will pull the customer data from CRM into the system automatically.
 Both Hubspot and MailChimp offer free and paid versions to start.